 Step 3.
 Prepare

-With RingCentral Video, you won’t need complicated tech-checks and sound-checks hours before the training session, but you do need to have easy access to the presentations and multimedia materials you want to use.
+With RingCentral Video, you won’t need complicated tech-checks and sound-checks hours before the virtual training meeting, but you do need to have easy access to the presentations and multimedia materials you want to use.
 Here are a few preparation tips—whether you’re using RingCentral Video or any other virtual training tool:

 - Clean up your desktop so you have all your files easily accessible during the training.